Your Privacy at Mackenzie Health

 Limiting Use, Disclosure, and Retention

 MH shall not retain the collected information longer than necessary to fulfil the identified purpose(s) and/or legally required.
+Records are subject to MH’s Hospital Records Maintenance and Disposal Policy.

 Accuracy

-MH shall strive to ensure the personal information it owns or it is entrusted with is kept as accurate as reasonably possible.
+MH shall strive to ensure the personal information it owns, or it is entrusted with, is kept as accurate as reasonably possible.

-The extent to which personal information shall be accurate, complete, and up-to-date will depend upon the use of the information, taking into account the interests of the individual.
+The extent to which personal information shall be accurate, complete, and up-to-date will depend upon the use of the information, considering the interests of the individual.
+Information shall be sufficiently accurate, complete, and up-to-date to minimize the possibility that inappropriate information may be used.

 Safeguards

 Security safeguards shall protect personal information against loss or theft, as well as unauthorized access, disclosure, copying, use, or modification and thus regardless of the format in which this information is held.
+These safeguards should be physical, technical, and administrative.

 MH shall have an Information Security program to support the Privacy program’s security requirements.
 The level of security applied should be reasonable under the circumstances.